Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic -interactions(AHI) in the Harmonic Approximation

-The result of the HFT is profound: it states that the partial derivative of the total energy with respect to the perturbation parameter is equal to the expectation value of the partial derivative with respect to the perturbation parameter of the Hamiltonian.
-Using this result provides an additional equation for the implementation of the method of Swenson and Danforth.

-In the above context, it may be remarked that:\\(i) there are generalizations of the (FHT)-off-diagonal versions, see,ref.[106],\\ (ii) the off-diagonal-FHT finds important applications.e.g. in reproducing the RS-Perturbation theory without the need for the use of the unperturbed wave-function.
+In this context, it is pertinent to note that: (i) there are generalizations of the (FHT) to its 'off-diagonal' version, as referenced in [106], and (ii) the off-diagonal FHT has significant applications, such as in reproducing the RS-Perturbation theory \textit{without the use of the unperturbed wave function}.